jaydestro/devtocosmodb/README.md

 ```

-Now lets look at the new collection and documents in the Data Explorer within the portal in Cosmos DB:
+Now let's look at the new collection and documents in the Data Explorer within the portal in Cosmos DB:

 ![Data Explorer](https://thepracticaldev.s3.amazonaws.com/i/4bd4uuj6ndm78oq1btw4.png)